linuxboot/book/src/intro.md

 Heads.
-The [linuxboot](https://github.com/linuxboot/linuxboot) build system outputs a boot payload consisting of a Linux kernel and an [initramfs](https://de.wikipedia.org/wiki/Initramfs) that contains a minimal Golang userland built using [u-root](https://github.com/u-root/u-root).
+The [linuxboot](https://github.com/linuxboot/linuxboot) build system outputs a boot payload consisting of a Linux kernel and an [initramfs](https://de.wikipedia.org/wiki/Initramfs) that contains a minimal Golang user-space built using [u-root](https://github.com/u-root/u-root).

 The Heads build system is more focused on local attestation, TPM DUK seal/unseal operations, GPG-based security measurement, reproducible builds and